Hello, guys today I will tell you how the braking system works in cars and the types of brakes available for cars.

 It is the traditional braking system and is commonly found in most automobiles.
 They are service brakes, and typically found in two forms; Pads(Disc) and Shoes(Drums).
 As the name implies, these brakes use friction to stop the automobile from moving.
 The pads are located on top of the disc which is rotating with the front wheel, and the shoes are located inside the drum which is rotating with the rear wheel.
 The pads will close in on the disc and stop the vehicle and the shoes will expand and rub with the drum to stop the vehicle.

 A hydraulic brake system is composed of a master cylinder that is fed by a reservoir of hydraulic braking fluid.
 This is connected by an assortment of metal pipes and rubber fittings which are attached to the cylinders of the wheels.
 The wheels contain two opposite pistons which are located on the band or drum brakes which pressure to push the pistons apart forcing the brake pads into the cylinders, thus causing the wheel to stop moving.

-Hopefully this article covers what are brakes and how braking system works.
-If you have any questions please let me know in comments.
+Hopefully, you now understand what are brakes and their types and how the braking system works.
+If you have any questions please let me know in the comments.